kaihuchen/articles/VisualCommonSenseClaude3/index.md

 ## Conclusions

+Overall Claude-3 performed roughly at similar level as the GPT-4V model in OpenAI's ChatGPT4, except for the following:

+Weaker than GPT-4V:

+- In the [Emotion through Facial Expression](#emotion) test, Claude-3 failed recognize that the man is posing or acting.
+- In the [Ligh Source and Shadows](#light_and_shadow) test, Claude-3 predicts the movement of the shadow incorrectly.

+Stronger than GPT-4V:

+- In the [Causality in Vision](#causality) test, Claude-3 got it right on the first try without needing further prompting.

 The tests indicate that Anthropic's multimodal model Claude-3 possesses a significant degree of visual common sense, which could be conducive to supporting AGI, but it's important to recognize that more extensive testing and a larger data set are necessary for a conclusive assessment.
 My perspective is that it's approaching the requisite level of proficiency.

 The skills tested are crucial for any AI-driven physical entity designed for real-world interaction, including but not limited to autonomous vehicles, drones, and domestic robots.
 Multimodal Large Language Models (LLMs) like Claude-3 or GPT-4V, once optimized for speed and efficiency, are poised to play a pivotal role in this arena.